microwalk-project/Microwalk/README.md

 Microwalk now comes with a set of preconfigured Docker images, which hold all necessary dependencies and configuration.
 Pre-built images are located in [GitHub's container registry](https://github.com/microwalk-project/Microwalk/pkgs/container/microwalk).
 See [the documentation](docker/README.md) for more details.

 In the [template/](directory) you can find several templates for generic analysis tasks, which serve as configuration examples and can be adapted for your specific workload.
+An example for using the GitHub workflow templates is in the [example-js](https://github.com/microwalk-project/example-js) repository.

 The following documentation is for building and running Microwalk from source without using a containerized environment.